Lucille Ball: Personal life

 The episode aired on the evening of January 19, 1953, with 44 million viewers watching Lucy Ricardo welcome little Ricky, while in real life Ball delivered her second child, Desi Jr., that same day in Los Angeles.
 The birth made the cover of the first issue of TV Guide for the week of April 3–9, 1953.

 In October 1956, Ball, Arnaz, Vance, and William Frawley all appeared on a Bob Hope special on NBC, including a spoof of I Love Lucy, the only time all four stars were together on a color telecast.
 By the end of the 1950s, Desilu had become a large company, causing a good deal of stress for both Ball and Arnaz.

 On March 3, 1960, a day after Desi's 43rd birthday (and one day after filming the final episode of The Lucy-Desi Comedy Hour), Ball filed papers in Santa Monica Superior Court, claiming married life with Desi was "a nightmare" and nothing at all as it appeared on I Love Lucy.
 On May 4, 1960, they divorced; however, until his death in 1986, Arnaz and Ball remained friends and often spoke fondly of each other.
 Her real-life divorce indirectly found its way into her later television series, as she was always cast as an unmarried woman, each time a widow.

 The following year, Ball starred in the Broadway musical Wildcat, co-starring Keith Andes and Paula Stewart.
 It marked the beginning of a 30-year friendship with Stewart, who introduced Ball to second husband Gary Morton, a Borscht Belt comic 13 years her junior.
 Morton and Ball married on November 19, 1961.
-According to Ball, Morton claimed he had never seen an episode of I Love Lucy due to his hectic work schedule.
+According to Ball, Morton said he had never seen an episode of I Love Lucy due to his hectic work schedule.
 She immediately installed Morton in her production company, teaching him the television business and eventually promoting him to producer; he also played occasional bit parts on her various series.
 They had homes in Beverly Hills and Palm Springs, California, and in Snowmass Village, Colorado.

+Letters regarding her marriage to Morton were published: "Boy, did I pick a winner!"
+Ball wrote to a friend in 1983 after she married Morton in 1961.
+"After 19 years with that Latin lover I never expected to marry again, but I'm glad I did!"

-Ball was outspokenly against the relationship her son had with actress Patty Duke.
-Later, commenting on when her son dated Liza Minnelli, she said, "I miss Liza, but you cannot domesticate Liza."
+Ball was outspoken against the relationship her son had with actress Patty Duke.
+Later, commenting on when her son dated Liza Minnelli, she said: "I miss Liza, but you cannot domesticate Liza."